** updated on 27th May 2020 **

-Changing the playback speed of video clips with Clipchamp
+Changing the playback speed of videos with Clipchamp

-Create is our free online video editor that puts a whole array of editing techniques at your fingertips, including the ability to add a slow motion effect to video snippets or speed them up alternatively.
-Despite offering powerful functionality, Create is very easy to use, even without any prior experience in video editing.
+Our free online video editor puts a whole array of editing techniques at your fingertips, including the ability to add a slow motion effect to video snippets or, alternatively, speed them up.
+Despite offering powerful functionality, Create is very easy to use, even if you don’t have any prior experience in video editing.

-It’s also very fast as it works entirely in the browser without uploading your video assets to a server, allowing you to edit videos online without having to wait for slow uploads.
+It’s also very fast as it works entirely in the browser without uploading your media files to a server, allowing you to edit videos online without having to wait for slow uploads.

 All you need to do to slow down or speed up video with Clipchamp is sign up for free with an email or social media account, then follow the steps below.

-After registering, click ‘Start a new project’ on the overview page to get started:
+After registering, click ‘Create a video’ on the overview page to get started:

 Step 2: Add video files

 With your project initiated, the next step is to add media assets.
-You can import video, image and audio files straight from your computer, or explore Clipchamp’s stock library of more than 40,000 videos and audio files!
-Just click ‘Add media’:
+You can import video, image and audio files straight from your computer.
+Just click the ‘Add Media’ button:

 Step 3: Slow down your clip or speed it up

-After adding videos to the project and if you have a whole clip you want to manipulate, drag the file you want to edit down to the timeline, like so:
+After you’ve added the video file you want to manipulate, drag it down to the timeline, like so:

-You can make your video twice, four times, or eight times as fast:
+You can make your video twice, four times, eight times or sixteen times as fast:

 Or slow it down to half, a quarter, or one-tenth its original speed: